nuxt/icon/README.md

 To update the default size (`1em`) of the `<Icon />`, create an `app.config.ts` with the `nuxtIcon.size` property.

-You can also define aliases to make swapping out icons easier.
-Just provide a dict with `{ alias: iconName }` under the `nuxtIcon.aliases` property.
+You can also define aliases to make swapping out icons easier by leveraging the `nuxtIcon.aliases` property.

 ```ts
 // app.config.ts